mondeja/leptos-fluent/book/src/strategies.md

 <sub style="position: relative; left: 110px"><sup>\*Unreleased</sup></sub>

-All of them can be used at the same time or just one of them.
-The first setting found will be used.
+All of them can be defined at the same time or just one of them at the same time.
+The first language source found will be used and nexts discharged.
 The order of precedence is:

 - **SSR**
   1. [Server function]